plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Google Analytics is missing out on a lot of data and is underreporting the tech-savvy audiences by almost 60%.
 Let's take a closer look at the numbers.

-## Adblockers or bots or something else?

-Could this difference be caused by anything else other than adblockers?
-Perhaps Google is ignoring bots and other crawlers?
-Can you verify that Plausible isn’t over-reporting?

-Both Plausible Analytics and Google Analytics automatically exclude bots and crawlers.
-We are both JavaScript-based tools and exclude any known non-human traffic by default.

-It’s worth noting that it’s rare for the data from two analytics providers to have complete parity.
-Plausible and Google Analytics have different measurement methodologies and define certain metrics differently.

-To track unique visitors, [Google Analytics uses cookies](https://plausible.io/blog/google-analytics-cookies).
-Plausible is a cookie-free tool and [tracks unique visitors differently](https://plausible.io/data-policy).

-Plausible basically doesn't have any long term identifiers as we're a GDPR compliant analytics tool.
-This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back few days after would be seen as a new unique visitor.

-For a three day period and considering the source of traffic being Hacker News and Reddit, this difference would be minimal.
-The difference caused by the unique visitors definition could get larger over a longer period of time especially on sticky sites on which same people return back daily.

-So even if there were no blockers at all, slight differences in data between Plausible and Google Analytics were likely to be seen.

-Considering the fact that Plausible and Google Analytics measure unique visitors in a different way, I also looked at the total page views which should be identical.

-But all in all, the difference in stats would mostly come from people blocking the Google Analytics script.

 ## 58% of visitors block Google Analytics

 Here's a look at the overall traffic numbers and the difference between Plausible and Google Analytics.
 Google Analytics is not showing all traffic.
 It is missing data from 58.67% of all visitors and 58.38% of all page views.